Kay Swift: Biography

 Before their 1930 hit show Fine and Dandy, Kay Swift and Paul James contributed numbers to The First Little Show ("Can't We Be Friends?") and The Garrick Gaieties.
 In 1934 Swift composed a ballet for George Balanchine entitled Alma Mater, which marked Balanchine's first original work with an American setting.

 After Gershwin's death in 1937, Ira Gershwin collaborated with Swift to complete and arrange some of his unpublished works.
 He said that she knew almost all of George's music, "had taken down sketches as he composed [...] and had total musical recall."

 Swift was staff composer at Radio City Music Hall where she wrote musical numbers for The Rockettes, and was Director of Light Music for the 1939 World's Fair.

 Swift met cowboy Faye Hubbard at the World's Fair rodeo, "The American Jubilee", and eloped with him two weeks later.
 Her 1943 book about life on his Oregon ranch, "Who Could Ask For Anything More?" was made into the 1950 movie Never a Dull Moment, which featured Fred MacMurray as the cowboy and Irene Dunne as Kay.

 In 1952, Kay Swift provided the score for Cornelia Otis Skinner's one-woman Broadway show Paris '90.
 Paris '90 was first performed on a road trip that began on January 11, 1952.
 Nathaniel Shilkret directed an orchestra consisting of Kay Swift playing piano, Irving Becker playing violin and the remaining musicians hired locally in each city.
 The complete sound track was recorded on March 4, 1952, and issued by Columbia as LP 4619.
 Shilkret said "Kay Swift, a splendid composer, wrote the music, and Russell Bennett arranged it for eleven men."

+Swift's compositions during 1970s represent a classical style.
+She composed both secular and sacred music continuing from 1960s throughout the 1970s.
+She added "Shoana" to her cycle of children's songs honoring her great granddaughter who was born in year 1970.
+In early 1970s, she composed "Man, Have Pity on Man" for solo voice.
+Swift used text, based on Ursula Vaughan Williams's poem for "Man, Have Pity on Man" which was the eighth poem in a nine-poem sequence about the story of Noah's Ark.
+This work was performed with orchestra in 1972.